 Natural and synthetic glucocorticoids are used in both endocrine and non-endocrine disorders.
 Pharmacologic (usually supraphysiologic) doses of glucocorticoids are used to treat patients with inflammatory, allergic, and immunological disorders.
 Due to excessive side effects of corticosteroids, every effort should be made to use these drugs locally.
 For example, rectal enemas are preferred for inflammatory bowel disease whenever possible, over oral or intravenous (IV), systemic steroid use.
 The following are the most frequent ways available for glucocorticoid administration.

 Parenteral administration of high doses may be warranted in emergencies, such as septic shock, COPD exacerbation, and severe acute asthma.

 This minimizes systemic side-effect and provides a maximal local response.
 Examples are intra-articular injections for joint inflammation, inhalational for asthma, topical for dermatological problems, ocular drops for eye conditions, intra-nasal for seasonal rhinitis among others.
 The intra-articular injections with crystal suspension of hydrocortisone or triamcinolone have the benefit of long-lasting effect and decrease the frequent need to puncture the joints.

 Intramuscular (IM) administration of glucocorticoids can cause severe local muscle atrophy and due to depot effect, it can disturb the circadian rhythms of endogenous glucocorticoids secretions.
 Thus, great caution should be exercised while giving CS by IM route.
-IM triamcinolone acetonide for specific inflammatory disorders and IM injection of betamethasone to the pregnant mother less than 37 weeks of gestation to stimulate fetal lung maturity are two major uses of IM CS.
+IM triamcinolone acetonide for specific inflammatory disorders and IM injection of betamethasone to a pregnant mother less than 37 weeks of gestation to stimulate fetal lung maturity are two major uses of IM CS.